Today is the start of another $100 room challenge, and I am so excited to be participating in this month’s makeover!

 After a bit of hemming and hawing, I picked our laundry room for this month’s makeover.

 It has come a LONG way since we moved in!
 It was covered in the same 1960’s wallpaper and yellow trim as this powder room we transformed last September.
+Here is an oddly angled photo I found from when I was stripping wallpaper.

 We removed the wallpaper, painted it with some leftover kitchen paint, and installed some shelves that I found on clearance.
 I was just thrilled it no longer looked like a time capsule!